I never knew I loved llamas until one kissed me.

 The owner of the llamas was a retired banker who, after suffering a frightening heart attack, gave up the financial world and bought a farm.
-He spent much of his time with four llamas.
+He spent much of his time with three llamas.
 Day in and day out, he cared for them, hiked with them in the Virginia mountains, brushed them after their dirt baths, loved them unconditionally.
 He claimed that after three years with the llamas he could throw away all his heart medicine.

 Llamas carry the load.
 They are pack animals, which is what we send our congressional herds to Washington to be.
 Our senators and representatives are supposed to carry the load from their districts and states—the fears, the injustices, the problems—and ease the pain of their constituents.
 Unlike llamas who willingly do their jobs in the rugged Andes of Peru, our members of Congress endlessly ruminate in the halls of government and shirk their most important responsibility: keeping the balance of power and thus protecting our democracy.

 Llamas do not vote.
-This is mainly because they do not fit into voting booths and are so tall they can look over the top and copy the answers of the voter next to them.
+This is mainly because they do not fit inside voting booths and are so tall they can look over the top and copy the answers of the voter next to them.
 Also, it is terribly hard for them to press a button or hold a marker with their two toes.
 Still, imagine who the peace-loving llamas would choose—not someone who divides the herd to satisfy his own ego and lust for power.

+A llama’s kiss feels like a puff of air on the cheek.
 When I am with the llamas, I feel better about things.
 Life with them is simple.
 I look into their calm and quiet eyes and think we can start over and get it right this time.